Wint3rmute/baczek.me/content/now.md

 End of the day update: the instance has been accepted by SearX maintainers and is now visible at [searx.space](https://searx.space).

+>Taeko Onuki: 4:00AM
+>Beardyman: Shelter me from the rain

 ```
 04.08
 ```